 Rhiannon joined the Archaeology Wales team in February 2018 as Finds and Environmental Officer, before becoming Post Excavation Manager in December 2021.
 She is based in the SE Wales Office.
 She is a specialist in palaeoenvironmental analysis, in particular the use of pollen in reconstructing the past environment and she oversees post excavation activities such as the processing of environmental samples and finds from archaeological sites.

-Rhiannon completed her PhD at Cardiff University focussing on the interpretation of submerged peat deposits on the Gower Peninsula.
+Rhiannon completed her PhD at Cardiff University focusing on the interpretation of submerged peat deposits on the Gower Peninsula.
 Prior to undertaking her PhD she worked as an Assistant Supervisor both in the field and as part of an environmental archaeology team at companies based predominantly in the east of England, as well as South Wales and Central London.
 Rhiannon has been a member of the Association for Environmental Archaeology since 2014 and sat on the committee as Student Representative and then Newsletter Editor between 2015 and 2021.

 Rhiannon’s research interests include environmental change, the archaeology of prehistoric Britain, palynology and the effect of past sea level rise on coastal communities.